Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Empirical Analysis of Complexity Prediction and Explanation

 \section{Empirical Analysis of Complexity Prediction and Explanation}

-The pipeline formulation enables us to systematically and fairly compare a wide selection of methods and metrics of the sub-tasks of text simplification.
-Our goal is to understand how difficult each sub-task is in real-world settings and which method performs the best for which task.
-To the best of our knowledge, this is the first large-scaled comparative analysis of the sub-tasks as defined.
+With the pipeline formulation, we are able to compare a wide range of methods and metrics for the sub-tasks of text simplification.
+We aim to understand how difficult they are in real-world settings and which method performs the best for which task.